Cloud Trace overview

 Java 8, Python 2, and PHP 5 applications don't need to use the Cloud Trace client libraries.
 These runtimes automatically send latency data to Cloud Trace for requests to application URIs.
 The requests include latency data for round-trip RPC calls to App Engine services.
 Cloud Trace works with all App Engine Admin APIs, with the exception of Cloud SQL.

-For incoming and outgoing HTTP requests, latency data is automatically collected.
+For incoming and outgoing HTTP requests, latency data is automatically sent to Cloud Trace.

 Language support

-The following table summarizes the availability of Trace client libraries, the availability of OpenCensus libraries that include an Stackdriver exporter, and the availability of OpenTelemetry libraries that include an exporter to Cloud Trace:
+The following table summarizes the availability of Trace client libraries and of OpenTelemetry libraries for which there is an exporter to Cloud Trace.

 Language Client library